 In 1849, a column of soldiers in a United States Army expedition from Santa Fe happened upon Pueblo Pintado.
 Moving westward, each successive cluster of ruins was more remarkable.
 In 1896, the Hyde Expedition led by Richard Wetherill excavated 190 rooms and kivas at Pueblo Bonito.
 Railcar loads of artifacts were shipped to the American Museum of Natural History in New York.

 In 1906, Congress passed the Antiquities Act to protect prehistoric sites on public lands.
 A year later, Chaco Canyon was designated Chaco Canyon National Monument.
 In 1980 it was named Chaco Culture National Historical Park.
-One of humanity's crowning achievements, in 1987, Chaco was designated a World Heritage Site.
+In 1987, Chaco was designated a World Heritage Site.

 More archaeological research has been conducted at Chaco than any other location in North America.
 And yet, of the estimated 3,600 archaeological sites within the park boundary, only a small percentage have been excavated.
 The greater Chacoan community covered roughly 60,000 square miles.